adrianolszewski/Logistic-regression-is-regression/README.md

     Model]](https://www.fharrell.com/post/wpo/), and more.

--   **Generalized OLR** - aka Partial Proportional Odds Model is used when the proportionality of odds doesn\'t hold.
+-   **Generalized OLR** - aka Partial Proportional Odds Model is used when the proportionality of odds doesn't hold.
 (PS: read [[Violation of Proportional Odds is Not Fatal]](https://www.fharrell.com/post/po/))